FOR CREATORS

 My project is in the middle of a crowdfunding campaign.
 Can I still apply?

 Projects need to be fully approved and onboarded before the start of your crowdfunding campaign.
-If you are already in the middle of a crowdfunding campaign, we won’t be able to fiscally sponsor your campaign.
+If you are already in the middle of a crowdfunding campaign, we are unable to fiscally sponsor your campaign.
 However, if you have additional donors who would like to donate to your project separately from your crowdfunding campaign, you can apply to facilitate those donations.

-Can I still apply for fiscal sponsorship with SIMA if I am not a U.S. citizen?
+Can I apply for fiscal sponsorship with SIMA if I am not a U.S. citizen?

 Yes.
 You do not need to be a U.S. citizen to apply for fiscal sponsorship with SIMA.
 However, our services would be most beneficial to you if you are seeking donations from entities in the United States.
 The tax receipt we provide to grant-makers or donors is only valid for entities with US tax residency.
 You will be responsible for reporting the donations in accordance with the laws of your country and should consult a local tax attorney to ensure accuracy.